jsac2001/Bot-Discord-H2/README.md

 - node deployCommands.js to register your commands in the guild
 - node index.js to launch the Bot

-## How to add stuff
+## How to install The Chrome extension

-- Commands folder -> Create new commands inside subfolders, each must have a data & execute
-- Events folder -> You can add new events here, no need for subfolders
+- download the chrome_extension folder
+- enable developper mode in the chrome or chromium extension window
+- add the unpacked folder